Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Experiments

 \subsection{ScanNet}

 ScanNet \cite{dai2017scannet} is an RGB-D video dataset of indoor environments that contains reconstructed indoor scenes with rich annotations for 3D semantic labelling.
 It provides $1,513$ scenes for training and $100$ scenes for testing.
 Researchers are required to submit their test results to an online server for performance evaluation.
 The dataset provides 40 class labels, while only 20 of them are used for performance evaluation.
 For this dataset, we keep the network configuration identical to that used for RueMonge2014, as shown in Table~\ref{tab:net_config}, where $C=21$.
 To process each scene, we first downsample the point cloud with the VoxelGrid algorithm~\cite{rusu20113d} using a $3 cm$ grid.
 Then, we split each scene into $1.5m\times1.5m$ blocks, padding along each side with $0.3m$ context points.
 The context points themselves are neither used in the loss computation nor the final prediction.
-Following~\cite{li2018pointcnn}, the split is only applied to the $x$ and $y$ dimensions, whereas both spatial coordinates $(x,y,z)$ and color values $(r,g,b)$ are used as the input features.
-Here, $(x,y,z)$ refer to the coordinates after aligning $x$ and $y$ of each block to its center, while keeping $z \in [0,+\infty)$.
-We compare our approach with PointConv \cite{wu2019pointconv}, PointCNN \cite{li2018pointcnn}, Tangent-Conv \cite{tatarchenko2018tangent}, SPLATNet \cite{su2018splatnet}, PointNet++ \cite{qi2017pointnetplusplus} and ScanNet \cite{dai2017scannet} in Table~\ref{tab:scannet_seg}.
+Following~\cite{li2018pointcnn}, the split is only applied to the $x$ and $y$ dimensions, whereas both spatial coordinates $(x,y,z)$ and color values $(r,g,b)$ are used as the input features. {Here, $(x,y,z)$ refer to the coordinates after aligning $x$ and $y$ of each block to its center, while $z$ is aligned to the bottom point of the unsplit scene such that $z\in[0,+\infty)$.
+We use these \emph{aligned} $xyz$ coordinates as spatial features of the network, which indicates that the split blocks are processed as independent point cloud samples in both the training and test stages.} We compare our approach with PointConv \cite{wu2019pointconv}, PointCNN \cite{li2018pointcnn}, Tangent-Conv \cite{tatarchenko2018tangent}, SPLATNet \cite{su2018splatnet}, PointNet++ \cite{qi2017pointnetplusplus} and ScanNet \cite{dai2017scannet} in Table~\ref{tab:scannet_seg}.
 These algorithms report their performance using the $xyz$ coordinates and $rgb$ values as input features similar to our method.
 A common evaluation protocol is followed by all the techniques in Table~\ref{tab:scannet_seg}.
 As can be noticed, SPH3D-GCN outperforms other approaches on 16 out of 20 categories, resulting in significant overall improvement in mIoU.
 The low performance of our method on \emph{picture} can be attributed to the lack of rich 3D structures.
 We observed that the network often confuses pictures with walls.